jayaseelijaya/pythonapitesting/README.md

-# pythonapitesting
+# Pytest-allure-demo
-python automation testing
+a pytest API automation testing demo project with allure